gregglind/shield-variations-gestalt/x-addon/full_test_plan.md

 ### Prep:

 1. set `nglayout.initialpaint.delay` to `13` (or any value)
-2. install addon.
+2. install addon

 ### Expect:

-1. addon will briefly install.
+1. addon will briefly install
-2. addon will die (`about:addons` will no longer show it)
+2. addon will then die (`about:addons` will no longer show it)
-3. local prefs (`extensions.@x-screen-draw-performance-variations-1`) are reset / empty
+3. local prefs (`extensions.@x-screen-draw-performance-variations-1`) are reset
-4. NO SURVEY.
+4. NO SURVEY (a new tab with the survey DOES NOT OPEN)
 5. 	`nglayout.initialpaint.delay` still 13

 ### Cleanup:

-(none)
+1.  reset `nglayout.initialpaint.delay`

 ## Test 3: Setup a particular arm, startup

 ### Prep:

-1.  reset `nglayout.initialpaint.delay
+1.  reset `nglayout.initialpaint.delay`
 2.  create `extensions.@x-screen-draw-performance-variations-1.variation` as 'medium'

 ### Expect